 Popular industries: Diversity is the name of the game in Austin employment.
 The Austin Independent School District and the city of Austin are major employers.
 So are tech giants Dell, IBM and Apple.
 Seton Healthcare and St. David’s Healthcare Partnership employ several thousand Austinites.
 The University of Texas provides a healthy percentage of local jobs, too.
 Hook ‘em Horns!

-Attractions: Austin is known for its fantastic, affordable food, rollicking music scene, mind-bending arts community and the gorgeous expanses of natural landscape that surround the city.
+Attractions: Austin is known for its fantastic, affordable food, rollicking music scene, mind-bending arts community and the gorgeous expanses of the natural landscape that surrounds the city.
 The University of Texas provides major college sports, arts and academics while the presence of the Texas state capitol (and its beautiful grounds smack in the middle of the city) means real-life drama unfolds every day.